If a fly rod is just an extension of your arm, shouldn’t you get the best fly fishing reels that act in the same way?

 For these reasons, many fly rods are sold in bundles that include the fly rod, the fly reel, and the fly line altogether.
 Purchasing one of these bundles is a great idea for beginners and those who may not know how to pair rods and reels together, as everything already comes prepared to work together.
 If you’re interested in one of these bundles, we heartily recommend the Orvis Clearwater 5-wt outfit.

 However, for those looking to customize their fishing setup and ultimately keep improving their fishing style long into the life of the rod and reel, we recommend purchasing fly rods and fly reels separately.

-When deciding upon which fly reel works best for you, there are a few things to consider.
-Start up inertia, reel weight, and the drag system are all pivotal features which to measure a fly reel by.
+When deciding which fly reel works best for you, there are a few things to consider. start-up inertia, reel weight, and the drag system are all pivotal features which to measure a fly reel.

-Start up inertia is the resistance to movement that occurs the moment when a fish starts to take the line.
-Because things that are at rest tend to stay at rest, the reel does not perfectly start rotating at top speed once the line is taken.
-Start up inertia measures the drag that occurs until the reel is spinning smoothly at top speed – in terms of a car, start up inertia basically measures the time it takes from the line to go from 0 to 60 miles per hour.
-Reels with a low start up inertia will also have less stopping power, so it is important to get a reel that is balanced in these two categories.
+It measures the drag that occurs until the reel is spinning smoothly at top speed – in terms of a car, start-up inertia basically measures the time it takes from the line to go from 0 to 60 miles per hour.
+Reels with low start-up inertia will also have less stopping power, so it is important to get a reel that is balanced in these two categories.

 Whether you are just starting to learn how to fly fish or consider it a part-time pursuit, many fly fishers are keen to spend relatively little on their fly fishing reel.

-Piscifun Sword features machined construction and a sealed design like most high-end reels do.
+Piscifun Sword Fly Fishing Reel features machined construction and a sealed design like most high-end reels do.